Better Breathing Boosts Your Concentration

 This subject is certainly extremely fascinating.
 And for a few decades now, science has been endorsing the practices of meditation, relaxation, and deep breathing.
 For example, we know that cognitive-behavioral therapy already employs mindfulness in its strategies.
 In addition, a study from Ryerson University in Toronto revealed that this technique shows positive progress in the treatment of depression.

 Now it’s been discovered that something as simple as inhaling deeply through your nose and maintaining it for a few seconds amplifies your senses.
 It creates a sort of mental reset, which helps you focus your attention more effectively.

-This data is supplied in a study published a few days ago.
+This data was supplied in a study published in 2019.
 However, it should be noted that this strategy was something that Daniel Goleman had already mentioned in his book Focus.

 “The antidote for mind-wandering is meta-awareness, attention to attention itself, as in the ability to notice that you are not noticing what you should, and correcting your focus.”